Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 ---

 ## Real Field Deployment Example
+This example shows a greenhouse irrigation expansion project using a LoRa wireless system.

+In many projects, the main irrigation infrastructure (pipes and layout) has already been completed.
+When new irrigation zones are added, traditional solutions usually require additional wiring, trenching, and electrical work.

+With a LoRa wireless system, expansion becomes much simpler:

+- Only extend the pipeline to new irrigation areas
+- No need to install control cables
+- No need to modify existing electrical systems

+In this project, three new irrigation zones were added using three wireless valve controllers, each controlling a 1" pulse solenoid valve.

+Depending on your project size, larger valves can be selected to control bigger irrigation areas.

+A LoRa gateway installed at the top of the greenhouse provides stable communication, enabling centralized and remote control of all zones.

+The system is solar-powered and designed for low maintenance, with a typical operation cycle of up to 2 years without battery replacement.
 <div style="text-align:center; margin:30px 0;">
 <img src="/images/landing/lora-system-real-field.webp" alt="Solar LoRa irrigation valve controller installed in the field" style="max-width:100%; border-radius:8px;">
 </div>